Adaptive regularization with Cubics

 Solve an optimization problem on the manifold M by iteratively minimizing

-on the tangent space at the current iterate $p_k$, i.e. $X ∈ T_{p_k}\mathcal M$ and where $σ_k > 0$ is a regularization parameter.
+on the tangent space at the current iterate $p_k$, where $X ∈ T_{p_k}\mathcal M$ and $σ_k > 0$ is a regularization parameter.

-Let $X_k$ denote the minimizer of the model $m_k$, then we use the model improvement
+Let $X_k$ denote the minimizer of the model $m_k$ and use the model improvement

-We further update the regularozation parameter using factors $0 < γ_1 < 1 < γ_2$
+Further update the regularization parameter using factors $0 < γ_1 < 1 < γ_2$

 Input